sophon-crypto/fairstaking1kv/1kv-edst.md

 Change Reward destination
 _________________________

-Staking in Web3 1KV (新增）
+Staking in Web3 1KV (New）

 ```